 |

-Is the candidate assessed as competent for supervised on-call Yes or No: _______________
+Is the candidate assessed as competent for supervised on-call Yes or No?

-Signed: (Assessor 1- Placement Supervisor / Consultant) _______________________Date:______
+Signed: (Assessor 1- Placement Supervisor / Consultant)

-Signed: (Assessor 2 – Lead Health Protection Practitioner) ______________________Date:______
+Signed: (Assessor 2 – Lead Health Protection Practitioner) |

-APPENDIX 3: Examples of summative assessment scenarios
+APPENDIX 3 - Examples of formative assessment scenarios

 Examples of communicable disease scenarios, single cases of: |